Enabling discovery of solar system objects in large alert data streams: Extending parameters used in Fink-FAT

 \section{Extending parameters used in Fink-FAT}

-As described in Sec. \ref{sec:sso_confirmed}, the parameters used in Fink-FAT are derived from the alerts returned by ZTF with a MPC match without taking into account the orbit types.
-Hence the values of the parameters are mainly driven by the population of Main-Belt asteroids detected by ZTF which are the most numerous.
-To better probe the impact of such a choice in the recovery of objects in different groups, we re-estimated Fink-FAT parameters but based only on objects from the near-Earth Asteroid group (see e.g. Table \ref{tab:sso_condition_inter_nea}, derived from 1,970 objects in the confirmed SSO dataset between 2019 and 2023).
-As the Fink-FAT parameters are set from their cumulative distribution, we effectively extend the targeted group to NEA, but Main-Belt objects are still included (as they typically evolve slowly).
+As described in Sect. \ref{sec:sso_confirmed}, the parameters used in Fink-FAT are derived from the alerts returned by ZTF with a MPC match without taking into account the orbit types.
+Hence, the values of the parameters are mainly driven by the population of main belt asteroids detected by ZTF, which are the most numerous.
+To better probe the impact of such a choice in the recovery of objects in different groups, we re-estimated Fink-FAT parameters but based only on objects from the near-Earth asteroid group (see, e.g., Table \ref{tab:sso_condition_inter_nea}, derived from 1,970 objects in the confirmed SSO dataset between 2019 and 2023).
+As the Fink-FAT parameters are set from their cumulative distribution, we effectively extend the targeted group to NEA, but main-belt objects are still included (as they typically evolve slowly).

-The total Fink-FAT runtime increased significantly compared to the case with the default set of parameters (user time of 15 hours, using the cluster mode for the orbit fitting step).
+The total Fink-FAT runtime increased significantly compared to the case with the default set of parameters (user time of 15 hours, using the cluster mode for the orbit fitting step \review{with the same hardware configuration than in Sect. \ref{section_results}}).
 This increase of time is due to the higher number of associations formed and trajectories to fit, allowed by the extended Fink-FAT input parameters.
-Conversely, there are fewer trajectories with an orbit estimate (213 compared to 327) for a total of 1,316 linked observations, as shown in Table \ref{tab:sso_condition_inter_nea}.
-The decrease of the number of trajectories is due to a higher false positive rate when associating alerts: Fink-FAT produces many trajectories intersecting, which are then discarded.
-We note though that the trajectory with the smaller arc length reaches 0.1 day (6 alerts in the same night).
+Conversely, there are fewer trajectories with an orbit estimate (213 compared to 327) for a total of 1,316 linked observations.
+The decrease of the number of trajectories is due to a higher false positive rate when associating alerts: Fink-FAT produces many trajectories intersecting, which are then discarded (\review{see discussion on the efficiency in Sect. \ref{sec:comparison}}).
+We note though that the trajectory with the smaller arc length reaches 0.1 day (six alerts in the same night).